wezm/OCMustache/README.markdown

 The code is still being worked on and the Mustache support is incomplete.

-The following still remains to be implemented:
+The following still remains to be implemented/tested:

 * Better error reporting/handling
 * Proc/lambda tags
-* Ensure iOS compatibility
+* iOS compatibility
+* Non-Apple platform support (GNUStep) on FreeBSD, Linux

 When the template language is fully implemented it is intended that a test runner be built to run the project against the [Mustache Spec][spec].